- Data and Analysis For School Leadership (DASL)

 We would love to talk to you about sharing your school’s data with DASL.
 Contact Odelia Epstein, Director of the Prizmah Knowledge Center.

 Login here using your school e-mail address.
 If you don't know your password, click forgot password and you will be able to reset it.
 If you have any questions about getting set up or technical issues please contact Odelia Epstein at OdeliaE@prizmah.org.

 DASL data collection is split into two data collection periods.

-DASL Foundation (includes enrollment, admissions and salary data): Open now through 10/15/21
+6/14/22 DASL Foundation (includes enrollment, admissions and salary data) & DASL BISS Financial Operations Data Entry Open

 That depends on how your school collects data, and how many people are able to work on the data entry.
 Schools often delegate different portions of the survey to the relevant staff member—for example, an admissions professional completes the admissions section and a fundraising professional completes the advancement section.
 With multiple professionals working on different sections, it can take up to 1 business day of their time collectively to complete the tool.
 We believe the benefit of completing the tool and being able to access relevant Jewish day school benchmarking data outweighs the time commitment.